shounakpaul/BhookaPet/README.md

 1. Clone the repository:

-2. Install dependencies using npm or yarn:
+2. Install dependencies using npm.

 3. Start the development server: